Supreme Administrative Court of Lithuania has allowed bilingual information signs in the EU languages

 2024 - 12 - 19

-On 18 December, the extended chamber of the Supreme Administrative Court of Lithuania clarified that, in this context, the signs must be regarded as written information relevant to international transport matters, including communication for tourism purposes, within the meaning of point 1 of the Resolution, and they comply with the requirements for such foreign-language signs set out in point 2 of the said Resolution.
-Similar directional signs in Vilnius, where, in addition to the official Lithuanian language, signs referring to certain objects are also provided in English, and legislative initiatives such as, The content of the draft Constitutional Law on the State Language of the Republic of Lithuania reflects and confirms the tendencies (need) existing in the society to provide, in certain cases, for the purposes of international communication, information in foreign languages in addition to the information in the Lithuanian national language, such as in the specific case under consideration in the present case – in one of the other EU official languages.
+On 18 December, the extended chamber of the Supreme Administrative Court of Lithuania stated that, in this context, the signs are to be regarded as written information relevant to international transport matters, including communication for tourism purposes, within the meaning of point 1 of the Resolution, and they comply with the requirements for such foreign-language signs set out in point 2 of the said Resolution.
+Similar directional signs in Vilnius, where, in addition to the official Lithuanian language, signs referring to certain objects are also provided in English, and legislative initiatives such as The content of the draft Constitutional Law on the State Language of the Republic of Lithuania reflects and confirms the tendencies (need) existing in the society to provide, in certain cases, for the purposes of international communication, information in foreign languages in addition to the information in the Lithuanian national language, such as in the specific case under consideration in the present case – in one of the other EU official languages.

 In this case, the Director of the Šalčininkai city Municipality Administration was represented by COBALT Partner Professor Dr Rimantas Simaitis, Associate Partner Dr Milda Markevičiūtė, and Associate Martynas Dovydauskis.